 Astro Quick Start Guide

-This guide teaches you how to integrate an Astro website with dotCMS and use the Universal Visual Editor to manage content rendered in the Astro application.
+This guide teaches you how to integrate an Astro website with dotCMS and use the Universal Visual Editor (UVE) to manage the layout and rendering of content.

 Overview

-• ✓ Build pages using the Universal Visual Editor (UVE)
+• Configuring your site to integrate with the Universal Visual Editor (UVE)

 Prerequisites